GabrielHub/UniversitySimulator/README.md

-# University Simulator: Build and grow a University to take over the world!
+# University Simulator: Build and grow a University!

 ## Design Document
 *Italicized things are to be changed or designed*

 ### Game Phases
-- Early Game: 100k students and 1 million wealth
+Early Game: 1k students required, 5k wealth recommended to proceed

+**Premise:**

-	Premise: SADU is still too poor and don't have enough students to be recognized as a university yet!
+	The university is brand new and doesn't have enough students to be recognized as a university yet!
 The school relies on local highschools to funnel students into SADU.
-Starting with a few crappy highschools, differentiated by letter grade, SADU picks new agreements every few turns to replace the initial ones.
-Agreements with higher rank highschools will lower dropout rate, increase graduation rate, and increase alumni/faculty rate.

-	Changeable Markers:
+Starting with generated high schools every couple of turns, SADU picks new agreements that can be upgrades or downgrades.

+**Focus:**

-	* Tuition Rate Slider - Affects Happiness and Wealth
+	* Tuition Rate Slider - Affects Happiness and Wealth.
+Higher Tuition rate decreases happiness and increases wealth per turn.
-	* Acceptance Rate Slider - Affects Wealth, Graduation Rate, Alumni/Faculty Rate, Dropout Rate
-	* Highschool agreements - Need to spend wealth to buy highschool agreements.
-Price of agreement depends on school rank and student count.

-	Nonchangeable Markers:

-	* Wealth: Main Goal
+	* Acceptance Rate Slider - Determines how many of the applied students will enter the University.
+Higher acceptance rate increases students but decreases faculty per turn.
+	* Highschool Agreements - New agreements appear each turn and must be purchased.
+Agreements affect the max pool of students who can apply, as well as renown.
+	* Alumni Donation Rate: Affect wealth gained by Alumni.
+Setting it too high when happiness is low will cause Alumni to denounce the university and alumni number decreases

+**Details:**

-	* Student Body: Main Goal
+- Student Body: Main Goal
-	* Happiness: Affects admission rate from highschool
+- Wealth: Soft Goal
+- Happiness: Affects number of students who apply to the university
+- Graduation Rate: Static in this phase, set very low
+- Buildings: Given 3 at the start, you cannot buy new buildings in this stage
-	* Graduation Rate: Affects Number of alumni and faculty
+- Renown: Affects growth rate of faculty
-	* Dropout Rate: Affect Wealth
-	* Faculty Rate: Affect number of faculty
-	* Alumni Rate: Affect number of alumni

-	Lose Condition:

-	* If goal wasn't reached before a certain number of turns
+- Students to Faculty Ratio: The number of students each faculty can take care of.
+Static in this stage, set to 10.

+**Lose Condition:**
-	* No wealth or students or faculty or alumni
+- No wealth or students

+**Win Condition:**
+- 1k Students unlocks two required purchases.
+- To move on, you need to purchase **Official Campus** costing 3K wealth and **Official University Certificate** costing 2K wealth

-- Mid Game: Top Ranked College
+- Mid Game: *TO BE DESIGNED*
-- End Game: Only University in the world
+- End Game: *TO BE DESIGNED*

-- Lost State: 0 students

 ### Difficulty
 *TO BE REDESIGNED*